epidrome/cover-card/README.md

 ### Avatar or Logo

 The avatar image should be square and at least 200 pixels.
 Chances are that you have a selfie somewhere in your media storage.
+If you are making a page for a business or product, then use a logo.

 ### Background image sets the mood